monster-js/docs-v1/docs/quick-start.md

 * `package.json`                All the dependencies and configurations of your project.
 * `tsconfig.json`               The typescript configuration file.
 * `node_modules/`               This is where the installed node packages are located.
-* `.munster`                    Contains the configurations needed for MunsterJS project.
+* `.monster`                    Contains the configurations needed for MonsterJS project.
-* `.munster/webpack.config.js`  The configuration for webpack module bundler.
+* `.monster/webpack.config.js`  The configuration for webpack module bundler.
-* `.munster/munster.json`       The configuration for MunsterJS project.
+* `.monster/monster.json`       The configuration for MonsterJS project.
 Usually used by the CLI.
 * `src/`                        A directory that contains the source code and assets of your application.
 * `src/index.html`              The main HTML page that is served when someone visits your application.
 * `src/index.ts`                The main entry point of your application.
 It bootstrap the root module of the entire project.